A STRATEGY YOU CAN TEACH. PROGRESS YOU CAN SEE.

 Resilience

-Manages frustration; tries alternatives; learns from mistakes.
+Manages frustration, tries alternatives, learns from mistakes.

 - Bounces back after a loss without disruptive behaviour.

-Recreational cognitive use, easy to deploy
+A cognitive recreational use, easy to set up

-Strategy clubs, lunchtime sessions, youth centers
+Strategy clubs, lunch break sessions, youth centers

-- Possibility to mix levels and tracks.
+- Possibility to mix grades and tracks.

 A “training ground” for the brain

-- Global vision of a complex situation;
+- a global view of a complex situation;

-- Anticipation several moves ahead;
+- anticipation several moves ahead;

-- Prioritisation and managing limited resources;
+- priority management with limited resources;

-- Communication under time constraints.
+- communication between teammates under time pressure.

 What you need to get started

-- 1–2 spaces (classroom, multipurpose room, common area);
+- 1–2 spaces (classroom, multi-purpose room, common area);

 The pedagogical testbed

-- Tests in both technological and general tracks.
+- Tests in technological and general tracks.

 - Feedback from teachers and students.